Macros | |

 Define to determine if Mac OS 9 code is being built in Code Fragment Manger format.

-If this define exists, then you are creating code in which the final binary is in PEF format for use with the Code Fragment Manager.
+If this define exists, then code is created in which the final binary is in PEF format for use with the Code Fragment Manager.
 All Power PC code for Classic or Carbon is in this format and 68k also can be compiled this way.

 #define BURGER_CLANG ((__clang_major__ * 10000) + (__clang_minor__ * 100) + __clang_patchlevel__) |